ParkHanbum/dex2ir/external/llvm/docs/Atomics.rst

 on the users of the result, some ``atomicrmw`` operations can be translated into operations like ``LOCK AND``, but that does not work in general.

-On ARM (before v8), MIPS, and many other RISC architectures, Acquire, Release, and SequentiallyConsistent semantics require barrier instructions for every such operation.
+On ARM, MIPS, and many other RISC architectures, Acquire, Release, and SequentiallyConsistent semantics require barrier instructions for every such operation.
 Loads and stores generate normal instructions.  ``cmpxchg`` and ``atomicrmw`` can be represented using a loop with LL/SC-style instructions which take some sort of exclusive lock on a cache line (``LDREX`` and ``STREX`` on ARM, etc.).
+At the moment, the IR does not provide any way to represent a weak ``cmpxchg`` which would not require a loop.